algatt/mcast.programming_for_data_science/1.1_GIT/01_GIT.md

 The file that was present in testing is now visible in the `master` branch as well.

+### Final Steps

+You can delete this repository since it will not be used anymore.

 ## Additional Resources

 - Git Scm Documentation - https://git-scm.com/doc